MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---
-# R plugin (Preview)
+# R plugin (preview)

 ::: zone pivot="azuredataexplorer"

 The R plugin runs a user-defined-function (UDF) using an R script.
-The R script gets tabular data as its input, and is expected to produce tabular output.
+The script gets tabular data as its input, and produces tabular output.
-The plugin's runtime is hosted in a [sandbox](../concepts/sandboxes.md), an isolated and secure environment running on the cluster's nodes.
+The plugin's runtime is hosted in a [sandbox](../concepts/sandboxes.md) on the cluster's nodes.
+The sandbox provides an isolated and secure environment.

 ### Syntax